keenregen/StorageFactory/README.md

 # Solidity Study 2
-## Storage Factory To Work On Remix
+## Storage Factory Using Simple Storage as Basis To Work On Remix